Test Prep the Stress-Free Way

 That said, here’s a rundown of things to consider:

-2. As you create or revise your own assessments throughout the year, keep the structure of the end-goal assessment in mind.
+- As you create or revise your own assessments throughout the year, keep the structure of the end-goal assessment in mind.
 Ensure you’ve included some questions on every assessment (across subject areas) that mirror this.
 Exposure to these kinds of formats is important.
 For example, many assessments have a part A and part B. Some have short constructed responses.
 You do not want the first time your kids see this to be on the big testing day!
+Doing this all across the year eliminates the need to have to teach these structures later.

-5. In the same way, small group reading lessons are another chance to include questions like they’ll see on a test.
+- In the same way, small group reading lessons are another chance to include questions like they’ll see on a test.
 You wouldn’t only ask these kinds of questions, of course, but sprinkle them in over the course of the year.
-This repeated exposure to the wording and vocabulary of these questions over time…and the subsequent conversation afterwards will help kids take own these words.
+This repeated exposure to the wording and vocabulary of these questions over time and the subsequent conversation afterwards will help kids take on these words when it’s time for testing.

-10. Mix it up.
+- Mix it up.
 Gamify the idea of answering questions, do shared writing to teach how to construct a response.
 Have students work in groups, with partners, and by themselves.
-Add test-like questions to your out loud thinking during Interactive Read Alouds, ask kids to partner talk in answer to a question in small group, or move around the room together, carousel-style to collaborate in small groups on questions written on construction or chart paper around the room.
+Naturally add test-like questions to your out loud thinking during Interactive Read Alouds by asking kids to partner talk.
+Partners or small groups could also move around the room together carousel-style to collaborate around questions written on chart paper around the room.
 There are lots of ways to make it more fun and interesting.
-This is all very easy to integrate into a Balanced Literacy day.
 It doesn’t have to be boring!

 I could go on, especially when it comes to advice about Text-Dependent Analysis questions so many teachers–and kids–fear.
 (Spoiler alert: this too, can actually be FUN!)
 If you’d like some help with approaching these questions in a way that won’t make everyone want to cry, reach out!
 I’m just an email away!

-The bigger point here is that a little–as in small doses–goes a very, very long way.
+The bigger point here is that a little–as in small doses over time–goes a very, very long way.
 Just like a crash diet before your high school reunion will never amount to weight loss that sticks, a crash course in test prep does little more than cause anxiety for all involved.

 One last piece of test -prep advice, and it’s the most important.

-I hope it came through as you read this post, but I need to underline it.
+I hope it came through as you read this post, but I need to underscore it.

 Our emotions are very felt by our students.
-If you act like these benchmark tests are a huge deal, if you mention “test” a lot, do a lot of “test prep” activities, if your tone of voice sounds worried, that will transfer directly to your kids.
-Even suddenly handing out candy with cute phrases like “you’re one smart cookie!” can be so out of the ordinary that it puts undue pressure on kids.
+If you act like these benchmark tests are a huge deal, mention “test” a lot, do a lot of “test prep” activities, or if your tone of voice sounds worried, it will absolutely transfer directly to your kids.
+Even suddenly handing out candy with cute phrases like “you’re a smartie!” can be so out of the ordinary that it puts undue pressure on kids.
 (Save these as an after-test treat to show appreciate for their hard work instead).

 By treating testing and and preparation for it as a natural part of your instruction as I’ve shared here, and if you do it all year long so there’s no need to cram (which is a huge anxiety-inducer), you’ll come across as confident and relaxed, because assessment–showing what you know–is just an everyday part of school.